Mayo county football team: Support

 The many songs since 2012 resulted from a hitherto unsuccessful effort to match "Jimmy's Winning Matches", which became an anthem for the team that defeated Mayo in that year's final.

-Traditionally a football county, Mayo have always had a large support at minor, under-21 and senior level.
-According to RTÉ Sport reporter Conor Neville, the county has "famously the most devoted and fanatical fanbase in the country".
+Gaelic football is a traditional sport for the county of Mayo, having attracted huge numbers of spectators at all three levels.
+As mentioned by Conor Neville, an RTÉ Sport reporter, “the county enjoys one of the most consistently passionate sets of fans in Irish sports.

 A Mayo jersey with the signature of Pope Francis has been on display at Ireland West Airport since a 2018 visit.

+Kevin Kilbane was a fan from boyhood, became a member of a fanclub upon his retirement from professional association football in 2012, and attended many games when he lived in Ireland, including league matches such was his dedication to team.

-The Chicago Federation of Labor displayed the words "Mayo for Sam" in lights on the 41-storey Prudential Building ahead of the 2020 All-Ireland Senior Football Championship Final.
+The Chicago Federation of Labor displayed the words "Mayo for Sam" in lights on the 41-storey Prudential Building ahead of the 2020 All-Ireland Senior Football Championship final.
 Dublin Castle was also lit up in the Mayo colours ahead of the game.